Peter Birkett: Career

 In September 2013, Barnfield Federation was questioned by both the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) into the alleged funding of "ghost learners" and financial mismanagement at Barnfield Federation.
-In the published findings from their investigations, they stated that they did not find any expenditure that would be considered profligate, although some academy expenditure is considered irregular and improper such as annual staff recognition event, expensive gift and ornaments for staff.
+In the published findings from their investigations, they stated that they did not find any expenditure that would be considered profligate, although some academy expenditure is considered irregular and improper such as annual staff recognition events, expensive gifts and ornaments for staff.
 Salary and bonus of CEO and senior management are also stated as inappropriate without governor oversight.
 Birkett was considered highest paid further education head in the country.
-Against the wishes of the Board Birkett resigned as CEO of the federation after signing a compromise agreement that protected both parties interests.
+Against the wishes of the Board, Birkett resigned as CEO of the federation after signing a compromise agreement that protected both parties' interests.

 After leaving Barnfield in August 2013 he joined GEMS Education as CEO for UK and Europe – he resigned in 2014, saying that the Department for Education investigation of the Barnfield Federation had "achieved prominence in the press" to stop the issue becoming "an undue distraction for my colleagues and the work of GEMS Education."
 As of 2015, Birkett then formed p5e (Passion5Excellence) in 2014.
 His organisation claims to be "Driving education and skills success through Partnerships and Innovative Practice".
 Their five key values are Fix – Implement school and college turnaround, Create – New schools, colleges, groups and structures, Change – Inject new thinking to improve performance, Find – Independent schools for private investors, and Help – Engaging all stakeholders to drive change.

-In 2016, he founded Highgate Hill House School, a special needs school in Whitstone, Holsworthy on the Devon/Cornwall border.
+In 2016, he founded Highgate Hill House School, a special education school in Whitstone, Holsworthy on the Devon/Cornwall border.
 It is a small independent co-educational school for children with Special Educational Needs aged 5 to 16 years.
 He is passionate about creating a school which is flexible and can adapt to students' needs.
 Their core curriculum includes outdoor learning and adventurous activities.